-The Company operated predominately as an explorer for minerals within Australia.
+The Company operated predominately in mineral exploration and investment management within Australia.

 Accounting policy for operating segments

 Operating segments are presented using the 'management approach', where the information presented is on the same basis as the internal reports provided to the Chief Operating Decision Makers ('CODM').
 The CODM is responsible for the allocation of resources to operating segments and assessing their performance.